kajott/adventofcode/2018/05/README.md

 My initial implementation (and seemingly the ones from many other participants as well) actually performed a repeated reaction until the polymer string didn't change.
 That's fine, but also really slow -- the solution for part 2 took almost a minute to compute.

 In the end, I found out that the reduction can be done in a single pass -- you just need to go back one additional position after removing a reacting pair of units!
-This makes the code an order of magnitude faster, and is even simpler and smaller to implement.
+This makes the code more than an order of magnitude faster, as can be seen in my implementations: part 1 still uses the repeated partial reaction algorithm, while part 2 performs 26 iterations of the faster algorithm, and is still twice as fast.

+* Part 1, Python (multi-pass): 185 bytes, ~3 s
+* Part 2, Python (single-pass): 270 bytes, ~2 s